Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Comparison with Previous Lattice QCD Calculations

-The LHPC collaboration~\cite{Hasan:2019noy,Hasan:2017wwt} analyzed two physical pion mass 2+1-flavor ensembles generated with 2-HEX-smeared Wilson-clover action (the Budapest-Marseille-Wuppertal ensembles).
-One of their main observation from the study of charges~\cite{Hasan:2019noy} is a significant variation in $Z_S$ between the RI${}^\prime$-MOM and RI-sMOM renormalization schemes which, along with the statistical errors and extrapolation in $a$ uncertainty, accounts for the large error in $g_S$.
+The LHPC Collaboration~\cite{Hasan:2019noy,Hasan:2017wwt} analyzed two physical pion mass 2+1-flavor ensembles generated with 2-HEX-smeared Wilson-clover action (the Budapest-Marseille-Wuppertal ensembles).
+One of their main observations from the study of charges~\cite{Hasan:2019noy} is a significant variation in $Z_S$ between the RI${}^\prime$-MOM and RI-sMOM renormalization schemes which, along with the statistical errors and extrapolation in $a$ uncertainty, accounts for the large error in $g_S$.
 In Ref.~\cite{Hasan:2017wwt}, they present results for $\mu^{p-n}$ and charge radii from two methods: traditional ($z$-expansion) and derivative.
-We quote their results from the traditional method as recommended by them, and from the two analyses for handling ESC: $\tau/a=10$ ratio data (top) and summation (bottom), which differ.
+In Table~\ref{tab:LatCompare}, we quote their results from the traditional method as recommended by them, and from the two analyses for handling ESC: $\tau/a=10$ ratio data (top) and summation (bottom), which differ.
 Systematic uncertainties were not evaluated in either set of estimates.

-The $\chi$QCD collaboration~\cite{Liang:2018pis} used the overlap-on-domain-wall formulation on three 2+1-flavor domain-wall ensembles generated by the RBC/UKQCD collaboration.
+The $\chi$QCD Collaboration~\cite{Liang:2018pis} used the overlap-on-domain-wall formulation on three 2+1-flavor domain-wall ensembles generated by the RBC/UKQCD Collaboration.
 On each of these ensembles, data with 5--6 values of the valence pion mass are generated.
 They obtain $g_A^{u-d}$ using a CC fit to these partially quenched data.

-From the summary of results in Table~\ref{tab:LatCompare}, we conclude that, overall, $g_T^{u-d}$ is consistent within $5\%$, and $g_S^{u-d}$ within $10\%$, and sensitivity to excited states in their extraction is small.
+From the summary of results in Table~\ref{tab:LatCompare}, we conclude that, overall, results for $g_T^{u-d}$ are consistent within $5\%$, and for $g_S^{u-d}$ within $10\%$, and sensitivity to excited states in their extraction is small.
 For all other quantities such as $g_A^{u-d}$, the charge radii, $g_P^\ast$ and $g_{\pi NN}$, results from analyses that do not include the $N\pi$ states give smaller values compared to phenomenology.